"The kingdom was not always the kingdom,"

 She let that sit for a moment.

-"His conclusion was that ten practitioners of any rank, properly coordinated, outperformed one practitioner of any rank operating independently.
+"His hypothesis was that ten practitioners of any rank, properly coordinated, outperformed one practitioner of any rank operating independently.
 He had the data to support this—or believed he did.
 He had modeled engagements.
 He had run projections.
-He had built an entire theoretical framework around the idea that volume of skill application was the primary determinant of battlefield outcome."
+He had built an entire theoretical framework around the idea that skill quantity meant versatility."

 "When the Crown Prince stood at the Rite of Manifestation, the stone presented him with a choice.
 One S-rank skill stone, or ten F-rank skill stones."